South Florida NASA astronaut answers students’ questions from International Space Station

-MIAMI (WSVN) - Many children dream of traveling to space and some got a rare chance to ask an astronaut, who grew up in South Florida, about his career while he was on board the International Space Station.
+(WSVN) - Many children dream of traveling to space, and some got a rare chance to ask an astronaut who grew up in South Florida about his career while he was on board the International Space Station.

+Frank Rubio is a NASA astronaut on board the International Space Station.

 “It makes it a lot more fun and more of an interesting environment,” Frank Rubio said.